8 Containerisation

 # Use a base image with Python installed

 The FROM statement specifies the base image to use.
-We’re starting with a lightweight Python 3.9 image.
+We’re starting with a lightweight Python 3.12 image.
+Always pick a currently-supported Python version; consult the official release schedule before pinning in production, since each version’s support window eventually ends.

 # Install system dependencies